Meg Wheatley: Awards and tributes

-She was elected to the Leonardo da Vinci Society for the Study of Thinking in 2005.

-In 2010, she was appointed to the National Park Service advisory board by the Obama White House and the United States Secretary of the Interior, Ken Salazar.
-She served until 2018 when the twelve member advisors resigned en masse in protest of the new policies of the government of President Donald Trump.
+In 2010, she was appointed to the National Park Service advisory board by the White House and the United States Secretary of the Interior, Ken Salazar.
+She served until 2018, when the twelve member advisors resigned en masse in protest of the new policies of the government of President Donald Trump.

 She received a Lifetime Achievement Award from the International Leadership Association (ILA) in 2014.
-An interviewer from ILA said:

-Margaret Wheatley inspires people.
-She has worked for more than forty years as a consultant, speaker, writer, teacher, and poet.
-She has brought a multidisciplinary, cross-cultural perspective to leadership, systems, and organizations—taking an approach that emphasizes relationships and service—one that brings both the head and the heart to bear on a probing examination of the human condition.
-She says on her website that she has been applying the "lens of living systems theory to organizations and communities" asking the central question "How might we organize differently if we understood how Life organizes?"